martindybal/AngryBirdsLearnPlatform/Readme.md

         }
     }

-And the same level, but in another language in the Czech:
+And the same level, but in another language (Czech):

     public class NaseHra : Hra, IUzivatelemDefinovanaHra
     {